first95/SoftwareResources/robot_firmware.md

     - Select a Talon SRX from the list.
     - Check the box labeled "Update all Talon SRX devices"
     - Click "Update device".
 Process should take a few minutes.
+- Instructions on updating the SparkMax controllers via SparkMax client to come...